thegetty/artistryinbronze/content/conservation-and-analysis/43-vidovic.md

 Before assembly, the casting core was removed from all parts of the statue.
 The statue was joined in five phases: (1) the arms to the torso; (2) the complex leg area (first the right leg, then the left); (3) the pubic area and genitals; (4) soldering the head onto the neck; and (5) soldering the feet onto the plinth.
 Joins 1–3 were performed using a flow fusion welding technique in basins for legs and arms (secondary castings of bronze).
 All welding areas had to be repaired with multiple patches.

-All joins and repairs are now easily followed thanks to γ-radiography, the archeological drawings ([fig. 43.4a–c](#fig-43.4a)), and new X-ray images made by the C2RMF (complete frontal and profile views).[^5]
+All joins and repairs are now easily followed thanks to γ-radiography, the archaeological drawings ([fig. 43.4a–c](#fig-43.4a)), and new X-ray images made by the C2RMF (complete frontal and profile views).[^5]

 {{< q-figure-group id="43.4a, 43.4b, 43.4c" grid="3" grid-align="bottom" label="true" caption="**Figure 43.4a–c.** Joining areas: (a) head, (b) right arm-torso, (c\) pubic area-torso-left leg." credit="K. J. Rončević, 2005.
 Courtesy Croatian Conservation Institute (HRZ)" >}}

-This re-examination confirmed that the Croatian Apoxyomenos is a typical product of the Late Hellenistic period,[^6] though the original prototype is dated to the mid-fourth century BC according to stylistic features.[^7]
+This reexamination confirmed that the Croatian Apoxyomenos is a typical product of the Late Hellenistic period,[^6] though the original prototype is dated to the mid-fourth century BC according to stylistic features.[^7]

 ## New Sampling Campaign (2013–2015)

 Taking into consideration the previous metal analyses and our better understanding of the casting and welding techniques, we decided to perform additional analyses using ICP-AES.
-Seven new samples were taken by microdrilling ([fig. 43.5a–c](#fig-43.5a)), some of them from the previously examined areas: 6 from primary castings (head, body, foot, pubic hair, decorated plinth, undecorated plinth) and 1 from a weld join (the pubic area onto the legs and the body area).
+Seven new samples were taken by microdrilling ([fig. 43.5a–d](#fig-43.5a)), some of them from the previously examined areas: 6 from primary castings (head, body, foot, pubic hair, decorated plinth, undecorated plinth) and 1 from a weld join (the pubic area onto the legs and the body area).

 {{< q-figure-group id="43.5a, 43.5b, 43.5c, 43.5d" grid="2" >}}